10 Exceptional Reader Questions

 Q: Is there a Facebook page for your site?

-But then I remembered that Facebook users willingly gave all their info to FB, señor Zuckerberg didn’t break into anyone’s house threatening to cover their pet chinchilla with peanut butter.
+But then I remembered that Facebook users willingly gave all their info to FB, señor Zuckerberg didn’t break into anyone’s house and threaten to cover their pet chinchilla with peanut butter.
 So there is hope for a tSc page on Facebook, I just need to summon the will to do it.

 Q: Do you have any tips to ease the process of migrating my small business to open source software?